[Home] [Up]

 What is LilyPond?

 LilyPond is a GNU, meaning free, music typesetter.
 It has many excellences, and it can be customized to a great degree, but discovering how to do something can be a very unpleasant experience.
+You can get help from the mailing list, which can be reached at the web site.

 How Do You Use It?